mdbenito/hmm-metastates/README.md

 # metastates

-Models a sequence of states coming from an autoregressive Hidden Markov model again as an HMM.
+Models a sequence of states coming from an Autoregressive Hidden Markov Model [2] again as an HMM.
 Multiple runs can be run in parallel to compute using different numbers of hidden states of the HMM (_meta-states_).

 Assuming independence of the different experimental trials fed to the algorithm, it is also possible to use cross-validation to determine the optimal (in the sense of maximal likelihood of the sequence of states) choice for the number of hidden states.
-See [3] for a discussionof two alternative methods in the case that one only has a single run for training, in which case removing samples for cross-validation would break the Markov property.
+See [3] for a discussion of two alternative methods in the case that one only has a single run for training, in which case removing samples for cross-validation would break the Markov property.